sreynich-nang/frontend-PDF-extraction/README.md

 # PDF Extraction Tool

-A modern web application for extracting and processing PDF and image documents with your FastAPI backend.
+A web application for extracting and processing PDF and image documents with the FastAPI backend.

 ## Features

 - **Drag & Drop Upload**: Upload PDF or image files with an intuitive drag-and-drop interface
 - **Real-time Processing**: Monitor extraction progress with live status updates
 - **Markdown Preview & Editing**:
   - Switch between preview and source view
   - Edit markdown content inline
   - Save and download edited versions